Skip to content

 Which Type of Roll Slitting Service Should I Choose?

-The roll slitting service you choose depends on the material you’re using, your project budget, and the result you want.
+The roll slitting service you choose depends on the material you’re using, your project budget, and your desired result.

-Material is the most crucial consideration for choosing a roll slitting service because certain materials are more likely to fray or will be difficult to cut.
+Material is the most crucial consideration when choosing a roll slitting service because certain materials are more likely to fray or be challenging to cut.
 Plus, the material thickness can play a prominent role in the difficulty of roll slitting a material.

-If you’re looking between log slitting vs. rewind slitting, you’ll want to remember the differences in speed and accuracy.
-Log slitting has an easier setup time, but there are limitations on material types and tolerances.
-Rewind slitting offers a range of different options, but each option takes longer to set up because it's cut in-line.
+If you’re deciding between log slitting and rewind slitting, remember the differences in speed and accuracy.
+Log slitting has an easier setup time, but it is limited by material types and tolerances

 When you work with an experienced converter, they’ll already know how your material behaves when roll slitting.
-If you’re still considering which roll slitting method to use, consider discussing your project with a converter.
+If you’re still considering which roll slitting method to use, consider reading more about the different services or discussing your project with a converter.

 Your project budget is also a consideration when choosing a roll slitting service.
 The cost of roll slitting can vary depending on the process you choose, so you’ll want to consider whether you’re willing to pay more for the result.